Phanikumar-Maddula/calculator/README.md

 # calculator
-Window consisting of Calculator which evaluates the given input data
+Window consisting of Calculator which evaluates the given input data and produces output in the display